mrbooshehri/my_devops-journey/docker/README.md

 ```

 ## Connecting to existing networks(MACVLAN driver)
-The ability to containerized apps **to external system and pyshical networks**
+The ability to containerized apps **to external system and physical networks**

 Pros of using MACVLAN:
-* MACVLAN is good as it doesn't requier port mapping or additional
+* MACVLAN is good as it doesn't require port mapping or additional
-	bridges - you connceted the container interface to the host interface
+	bridges - you connected the container interface to the host interface
 	(or a sub-interface)
 Cons of using MACVLAN:
-* It requiers the host NIC to be in promiscuous mode, which isn't allowd
+* It requires the host NIC to be in promiscuous mode, which isn't allows
 	on most public cloud platforms
-* Assumes we have an existing physical netwrok with two VLANs:
+* Assumes we have an existing physical network with two VLANs:
 	* VLAN 100: 10.0.0.0/24
 	* VLAN 200: 192.168.3.0/24